DELETE /v2/kubernetes/clusters/{cluster_id}/destroy_with_associated_resources/selective

 To delete a Kubernetes cluster along with a subset of its associated resources,

-send a DELETE request to /v2/kubernetes/clusters/$K8S_CLUSTER_ID/destroy_with_associated_resources/selective
+send a DELETE request to /v2/kubernetes/clusters/$K8S_CLUSTER_ID/destroy_with_associated_resources/selective.

-keys each set to an array of IDs for the associated
+volume_snapshots keys each set to an array of IDs for the associated

 resources to be destroyed.